 Height: 6-5.
 Weight: 340.
 Projected 40 Time: 5.20.
 Projected Round (2019): 1.
-8/22/17: Lawrence was a tremendous freshman to help Clemson win the National Championship.
-NFL sources have already raved about Lawrence as he was impossible to ignore last year.
-Lawrence was an All-Freshman selection all over the nation while being the ACC Rookie of the Year.
-In his debut season he totaled 63 tackles with 9.5 tackles for a loss, seven sacks, and a pass batted.
+2/22/18: Lawrence totaled 34 tackles with 2.5 sacks in 2017.
+While his numbers were down year over year from his freshman season, he helped create a lot of sacks for those around him.
+Lawrence was a tremendous freshman to help Clemson win the National Championship.
+NFL sources already rave about Lawrence, who was impossible to ignore in 2016.
+Lawrence was an All-Freshman selection all over the nation while being the ACC Rookie of the Year for that season.
+He totaled 63 tackles with 9.5 tackles for a loss, seven sacks and a pass batted as a freshman.
 One national scout for a NFC team told me that they thought Lawrence was among the top two most disruptive defensive linemen in 2016 along with Alabama's Jonathan Allen.
-With other good talent around Lawrence, and now having a year of experience, he could dominate as a sophomore.
+With other good talent around Lawrence and his experience, he could dominate as a junior.

 Ed Oliver*, DT, Houston

 Height: 6-2.
 Weight: 290.
 Projected 40 Time: 5.00.
 Projected Round (2019): 1.
-8/22/17: As a freshman Oliver dominated at the point of attack starting with his debut game against Oklahoma.
-All season Oliver overwhelmed offensive linemen with his quickness, athletic ability, and physicality.
-He totaled 66 tackles with 22.5 tackles for a loss, five sacks, three forced fumbles, and nine passes batted.
-Oliver is going to see a ton of double teams for the rest of his college career, but Oliver is good enough to produce even with the extra attention.
-Like Dexter Lawrence, Oliver look like future top-prospects in the 2019 NFL Draft.
+2/22/18: In 2017, Oliver had 73 tackles with 16.5 tackles for a loss, 5.5 sacks, three passes batted and two forced fumbles.
+He continued the strong play from his debut season despite seeing extra blocking attention all year.
+As a freshman, Oliver dominated at the point of attack, starting with his debut game against Oklahoma.
+From the beginning, Oliver overwhelmed offensive linemen with his quickness, athletic ability, and physicality.
+He totaled 66 tackles with 22.5 tackles for a loss, five sacks, three forced fumbles and nine passes batted that season.
+Like Dexter Lawrence, Oliver look like future top prospect for the 2019 NFL Draft.

 Christian Wilkins, DT, Clemson